This is Part 3 of my Kids’ Nutrition Series

 Take a 1989 study published in the American Journal of Diseases in Children.
 Eight children who suffered from high cholesterol were given very low-fat diets without medical supervision.
 Three of the children had nutritional dwarfing and five had weight loss or inadequate weight gain.
 The diets of children with dwarfing were the lowest in calories, fat, and micronutrients.

 But there’s another reason children need fat — their bodies may utilize it as a fuel source more so than adults.

 According to a 2007 study led by Kris-Etherton, pre-pubescent children oxidize fat at higher rates than adults.
 The researchers measured metabolic rate to calculate how much fat adults and children oxidized — and calorie for calorie the children burned more.

 It is hypothesized that children’s bodies oxidize fat at higher rates to support normal growth processes such as higher rates of protein synthesis.

-“There are periods when kids have growth spurts,” says Kris-Etherton.
+“There are periods when kids have growth spurts,” said Kris-Etherton.
 “They need an adequate amount of fat which is energy-dense.”

 Quick tip!
 If your child appears hungry all the time check the amount of fat in his or her diet.
 Children (and adults) on very low-fat diets tend to eat more refined carbohydrates which aren’t as filling.
 Fat increases satiety by delaying gastric (stomach) emptying of food.
 Worried about weight?
 A recent study showed that kids who switched to low-fat products ate more food to make up for it.